HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 - \*The MedicationRequest resource can communicate the reason or indication for treatment using either a code in `MedicationRequest.reasonCode` or a reference using `MedicationRequest.reasonReference`.
     - Although both `MedicationRequest.reasonCode` and `MedicationRequest.reasonReference` are marked as Additional USCDI Requirements.
 The certifying server system is not required to support both but **SHALL** support at least one of these elements.
 The certifying client application **SHALL** support both elements.
        - when using  `MedicationRequest.reasonReference`:
-         - Servers **SHALL** support *at least one* resource in `MedicationRequest.reasonReference`.
-Clients SHALL support all resources in `MedicationRequest.reasonReference`.
+         - Servers **SHALL** support *at least one* target resource in `MedicationRequest.reasonReference`.
+Clients SHALL support all target resources in `MedicationRequest.reasonReference`.
          - The referenced resources **SHOULD** be a US Core Profile as documented in [Referencing US Core Profiles].

 </div><!-- new-content -->